jadrouil/tuna-lang/MOTIVATION.md

 ## Challenges

 As Tuna grows in complexity, the challenge will be achieving performance equivalent to systems built by a developer making economical use of their query language.
 This challenge can be overcome by building a query planner into the compiler.
 Query planners exist in distributed query engines like Dremio or Presto.
 However, they are built to efficiently execute one query.
-The goal of the Tuna/Conder query planner would be to collapse actions against global state into the fewest number of requests possible.
+The goal of the Tuna query planner would be to collapse actions against global state into the fewest number of requests possible.